 The following charts track vaccination percentages by race and ethnicity over time since vaccinations first began in mid-December.
+Note: These plots exclude individuals under 12, so the total vaccinations reported for each plot will not match the numbers reported in other sections.

 - Through spring, White individuals and Asian or Pacific Islander individuals generally had higher vaccination percentages in both Richmond and Henrico - White individuals maintained the highest vaccination percentage through early April in Richmond and late April in Henrico before Asian or Pacific Islander individuals surpassed them for the highest percentages. - In early months, vaccination percentages of both Latino and Black individuals were lower, with Black individuals still comprising the lowest vaccinated percentage as of today. - Latino individuals saw an acceleration in vaccination rates beginning in early March after a slow start and have since surpassed White individuals in vaccine uptake in both Richmond and Henrico.
-They also possess the highest vaccination percentage overall in Richmond, between about 75% and 87%. - In Henrico, Asian or Pacific Islander individuals and Latino individuals have reached vaccination percentages between 81% and 90%, while White individuals fall just short of 70% and Black individuals fall between 57% and 61%. - Vaccination percentages are notably lower in both Richmond and Henrico for Black individuals. - All data is subject to lags in reporting, particularly in recent weeks.
+They also possess the highest vaccination percentage overall in Richmond, between about 80% and 93%. - In Henrico, Asian or Pacific Islander individuals and Latino individuals have reached vaccination percentages between 84% and 94%, while White individuals fall around 71% to 72% and Black individuals fall between 59% and 64%. - Vaccination percentages are notably lower in both Richmond and Henrico for Black individuals. - All data is subject to lags in reporting, particularly in recent weeks.

-Vaccinated Percentage (At Least One Dose) by Race & Ethnicity for Eligible Individuals in Henrico (N = 219,988)
+Vaccinated Percentage (At Least One Dose) by Race & Ethnicity for Individuals 12 and Over in Richmond (N = 132,264)